 The Alchemy Model™ – highlighted on PBS NewsHourAmerica Addicted program October 16, 2017 – is a unique team-based approach to treat opiate and heroin dependence with Suboxone in a group setting.
 This program draws on what our best science tells us works for recovery.
 The Alchemy Model is effective, intensive, integrated, abstinence is verified and each part of the program is based on nationally recognized best practices.
 The Alchemy Model successfully brings all of these together to address the special needs of rural patients.
-It is available in Taos at Alchemy Integrated Medicine through TriCounty Community Services and in Rio Arriba County at Las Clinicas Del Norte in Abiquiu.

 How does the Alchemy Model™ work?